obruendl/vitis_vc/README.md

 After modifications, no special steps are required.
 Just commit/push the changes.

 Ideally you do avoid committing modified project files (changed absolute paths) if you did not change anything in the project settings.

+## Findings

+Numbers from an example Zynq-7000 project:
+* Total files in workspace:
+  * 2'300 files
+  * 48 MB
+* Checked-in files with above approach:
+  * 85 files (most are BSP sources)
+  * 7.7MB (most of the size comes from the XSA file)

+Note: BSP sources are not ignored because they potentially contain project related changes.